-- Latest you can take the MCAT: last September test date in the year you submit your application
+- Latest an applicant can take the MCAT: last September test date in the year the application is submitted.

-- Oldest MCAT considered: 4 years prior to the date you expect to matriculate.
+- Oldest MCAT considered: 4 years prior to the date the applicant expects to matriculate.
 For students entering in Fall 2020, the oldest acceptable MCAT is anytime in 2016.

-- If you take the MCAT multiple times: The highest eligible composite score will be considered.
+- If an applicant takes the MCAT multiple times: the highest eligible composite score will be considered.

-After you have met the MCAT/GPA requirements and your application goes into review with these metrics blinded, the Admissions Committee may look at grade trends as well as your performance in prerequisite courses.
+After an application has met the MCAT/GPA requirements and the application goes into review with these metrics blinded, the Admissions Committee may look at grade trends as well as an applicant’s performance in prerequisite courses.

 BACCALAUREATE DEGREE – UPDATED FOR ENTERING YEAR 2020

-You must have earned a bachelor’s degree from an accredited college or university in the United States or Canada by July 15 of the year you will begin medical school.
-Your degree may be in the discipline of your choice, as long as you have completed the prerequisite coursework.
+Applicants must have earned a bachelor’s degree from an accredited college or university in the United States or Canada by July 15 of the year they will begin medical school.
+Their degree may be in the discipline of their choice, as long as they have completed the prerequisite coursework.

-If you do not have a bachelor’s degree because you enrolled in a doctoral-level (terminal degree) program from a U.S. accredited institution that did not require a bachelor’s degree for entrance, you may apply if you will earn or have earned the doctoral degree by July 15 of the year you will begin medical school.
+If the applicant does not have a bachelor’s degree because they enrolled in a doctoral-level (terminal degree) program from a U.S. accredited institution that did not require a bachelor’s degree for entrance, they may apply if they will earn or have earned the doctoral degree by July 15 of the year they will begin medical school.

-You’ll need to complete the following minimum course requirements with a grade of C (any level of C) or better by July 15 of the year you expect to enroll in our medical school.
-While prerequisites do not need to be completed when you apply, acceptance is conditional, pending successful completion of the requirements.
+Applicants will need to complete the following minimum course requirements with a grade of C (any level of C) or better by July 15 of the year they expect to enroll in our medical school.
+While prerequisites do not need to be completed when they apply, acceptance is conditional, pending successful completion of the requirements.